Last verified: 17 days ago

 Sodium Citrate

-Also known as: trisodium citrate, citric acid trisodium salt, SC
+Also known as: trisodium citrate, sodium citrate dihydrate, E331, SC

-0.3 g/kg body weight for exercise buffering; variable for medical uses
+0.3 g/kg body weight for exercise performance; variable for medical uses

 What the Science Says

 Sodium citrate is a sodium salt of citric acid that acts as an alkalizing agent — it raises the pH of blood and urine.
-In sports contexts, it is taken before high-intensity exercise to buffer lactic acid buildup, though clinical trials suggest it is less effective than sodium bicarbonate for this purpose.
-In kidney disease, it has been studied as a treatment for metabolic acidosis, where it performs comparably to sodium bicarbonate at correcting low bicarbonate levels, and a potassium citrate/sodium citrate combination has shown promise in reducing urinary oxidative stress markers in mild-stage chronic kidney disease.
+In sports contexts, it is taken orally before high-intensity exercise to buffer lactic acid buildup, though research shows it is less effective than sodium bicarbonate for this purpose.
+In medical settings, it is widely used as an anticoagulant during kidney dialysis (CRRT) and to correct metabolic acidosis in chronic kidney disease patients, where it performs comparably to sodium bicarbonate.

 What It Doesn't Do